University of Cambridge: Access

 Given the competitive nature of gaining admission to the University of Cambridge, a number of educational consultancies have emerged to offer support with the application process.
 Some claim they can improve chances for admission, though these claims have never been independently verified.
 None of these companies are affiliated with or endorsed by the University of Cambridge.
 The university informs applicants that all necessary information regarding the application process is publicly available through the university and none of these services is providing any insight not already publicly available to applicants.

 The University of Cambridge has been criticised for admitting a lower percentage of Black students, though many apply.
 Of the 31 colleges at Cambridge, six of them admitted fewer than 10 Black or mixed race students between 2012 and 2016.
 Similar criticism exists over a relatively lower admission rate for white working class applicants; in 2019, only 2% of admitted students were white working class.

 In January 2021, Cambridge created foundation courses for disadvantaged students.
 While the usual entry requirements are A*AA in A-Levels, the one-year foundation course has 50 places for students who achieve BBB.
 If successful on the course, students receive a recognised CertHE qualification and can progress to degrees in the arts, humanities, and social sciences at the university.
 Candidates include those who have been in care, who are estranged from their families, who have missed significant periods of learning because of health issues, those from low-income backgrounds, and those from schools with few students attending universities.

 Teaching

 The University of Cambridge academic year is divided into three academic terms determined by the statutes of the university.
 Michaelmas term lasts from October to December; the Lent term last from January to March; and the Easter term last from April to June.

 Within these terms, undergraduate teaching takes place during eight-week periods called full terms.
-According to university statutes, it is a requirement during these periods that all students live within three miles of the Church of St Mary the Great, which this is known as keeping term.
-Students eligible for graduation must fulfill this condition for nine terms (three years) while pursuing a Bachelor of Arts or twelve terms (four years) when pursuing a Master of Science, engineering, or mathematics degree.
+According to university statutes, it is a requirement during these periods that all students live within three miles of the Church of St Mary the Great, which is known as keeping term.
+Students eligible for graduation must fulfil this condition for nine terms (three years) while pursuing a Bachelor of Arts or twelve terms (four years) when pursuing a Master of Science, engineering, or mathematics degree.